Rafhael-Josino/Finance-Control/README.md

 ## Get Account

 - It should be able to get an user account by the user name received;

+## Delete Account

-- It should return status 404 when there is no user account with the user name received;
+- It should be able to delete an user account